luisdralves/LPOO1617_T1G3/README.md

 #### Behavioural Aspects
 ![Behavioural Aspects](Behavioural%20Aspects.png)
 #### Design Patterns
+The design pattern we decided to use is the **Abstract Factory Pattern** because we find it the best to suit our needs.
 ## GUI Design
 #### Main Functionalities
+- New game
+ - Buy houses/hotels
+ - Mortgage/unmortgage properties
+ - Roll dice
+ - Buy properties
+ - Auction properties
+- High Scores
+- Exit
 #### Mock-up
+(to add)
 ## Test Design
 - Manually select dice value and check if the square on which the player lands is the expected
 - Check if dice probability distribuition is equivalent to 2d6